FocoosAI/focoos/docs/models/rtmo.md

 ### Neck
 - **Purpose**: To fuse and refine the features from the backbone.
-- **Design**: A **YOLO neck** processes the last three feature maps from the backbone (with downsampling rates of 8, 16 and 32) to generate enhanced features for the head.
+- **Design**: A **HybridEncoder** combines transformer encoder layers with CSP-based feature fusion, processing the last three feature maps from the backbone (with downsampling rates of 8, 16 and 32) to generate enhanced features for the head.
+The HybridEncoder consists of:
+  - **Transformer Encoder**: Uses DETR-style transformer layers with sinusoidal positional encoding
+  - **CSP (Cross Stage Partial) layers**: For efficient feature processing and fusion
+  - **FPN (Feature Pyramid Network)**: Top-down and bottom-up feature fusion for multi-scale feature enhancement

 ### Head
 - **Purpose**: To predict the final outputs for each grid cell on the feature map.
 - **Components**:
-  - **Prediction Layers**: Dual convolution blocks generate a classification score and a high-dimensional pose feature for each grid cell.
+  - **RTMOHeadModule**: Dual-branch architecture that processes shared input features:
+    - **Classification Branch**: Processes half of input features through stacked convolutions to generate classification scores
-  - **Pose & BBox Prediction**: The pose feature is used to directly regress bounding boxes and keypoint visibility scores.
+    - **Pose Branch**: Processes the other half through group convolutions to generate pose features, bounding boxes, keypoint offsets, and visibility scores
   - **Dynamic Coordinate Classifier (DCC)**: This is the core component for keypoint localization.
 It takes the pose feature and translates it into K pairs of 1-D heatmaps (one for the horizontal axis, one for the vertical).
-It consists of:
-    - **Dynamic Bin Allocation**: Bins are not static across the whole image but are dynamically allocated within a region scaled to each instance's predicted bounding box.
-This optimizes bin utilization and accuracy.
-    - **Dynamic Bin Encoding**: The coordinate of each dynamic bin is encoded using sine positional encodings to form a unique representation, allowing the model to calculate a precise probability for each keypoint at each bin location.

 ## Configuration Parameters